bojanpopic/developer.joomlatools.com/framework/plugins.md

 In addition, the `$event` object exposes methods to interrogate and control the event, like `stopPropagation`,  `canPropogate`, attribute getters and setters and the ever relevant, `getTarget` and `setTarget`.

+>The `target` is the analogue of the `subject` and should be used in the event handlers.

 We could assess and alter the `$context->data` property before it makes it to the subject class's execute method or alter the `$context->result` before it returns to the original calling scope.

 It is important to emphasize that event variables get different properties based on which action in the MVC layer they are focused on.

 ### MVC Actions and Events